FardadDadboud/Drone_YOLOv5_Detector/README.md

-Please fork/download the <Yolov5 href="https://github.com/ultralytics/yolov5.git" target="_blank"> or this repository and thn
+Please fork/download the <a href="https://github.com/ultralytics/yolov5.git" target="_blank">YOLOv5</a> or this repository and thn